-Anyone going onto track or across track during a race meet will be suspended, and his car will lose all points for that day or will be fined, unless special permission is granted by Pit Boss or Starter.
+Anyone going onto the track or across-track during a race day will be suspended, and the car will lose all points for that day and/or be fined unless special permission is granted by Pit Boss or Starter.
 Any pit crew or driver going onto the track to attend a car before a track official is at the scene could have his car parked for the day.

 All present are required to attend pit drivers meeting when called.
 Any driver present in the pits and not attending will be fined.

 Anyone using a fire extinguisher must report with used extinguisher to the pit boss so that used extinguisher may be suitably marked.
-Due to crowding in the pit area, the number of persons on any car's pit crew will be limited to five persons, including driver.
+In cases of overcrowding in the pit area, the number of persons on any car's pit crew will be limited to five persons, including driver.

 RESPONSIBILITIES OF DRIVERS: Drivers will be responsible for the conduct and dress of their pit crew and responsible for any fines incurred.
 Any fines incurred to be paid before next race meet.

-Any stopping on track due to mechanical or otherwise, the driver must remain in car with helmet and belts ON until pit official advises otherwise.
+If any car is stopping on track due to mechanical problems, crashes, or other issue, the driver must remain in the car with helmet and belts ON until the pit official advises otherwise.

 All interpretations of the rules shall be decided at the executive level.
 No unwritten rules shall apply.
 All complaints shall be in writing in the form of a letter to PGARA.

 Fundamental Rules for Drivers